What is Boundless life? Everything you need to know about this World schooling program

 👉🏻 If you want to find your own housing, they will refer you to vetted Local Host homes, not managed by Boundless Life.
 Details and options available at the time of booking.

-The Boundless Life community is a central part of the experience, bringing together like-minded families who are living, learning, and traveling abroad at the same time.
-Rather than arriving in a new country and starting from scratch socially, families join an existing network of parents and children who share similar values around education, exploration, and remote work.
-The program helps create these connections through pre-arrival introductions, community platforms, and regular in-person events once families arrive.
+The program helps create these connections through pre-arrival introductions (like a zoom meeting for all the families and a slack channel to stay in touch), community platforms, and regular in-person events once families arrive.
 Activities such as family outings, cultural excursions, yoga sessions, hikes, and social gatherings make it easy for parents and children to build friendships and feel supported in a new environment.

 Boundless currently has 8 locations and more opening in late 2026.